 Tribology is the study of friction, wear, and lubrication, and like many other scientific fields, historical tribology has grown out of the complex relationship between scientific curiosity and technological need.
 Mediating friction for technological improvement motivates better scientific understanding, which in turn brings about novel applications that make use of the newly-discovered fundamental concepts.

 The goal of my research is to seek out a better understanding of the fundamental mechanisms of friction.
-I use the atomic force microscope (AFM) to determine nanoscale constitutive laws for frictional contacts.
-In my graduate work I studied the frictional mechanisms of self-assembled monolayers, such as octadecyltricholorsilane (OTS).
+I use the atomic force microscope (AFM) to determine nanoscale constitutive laws for friction and wear.

 In this research, we work to uncover a more fundamental understanding of friction using the Atomic Force Microscope (AFM).

-The schematic drawing above shows an AFM tip, typically with a 10-100 nm radius of curvature, attached to a compliant cantilever spring.
+The AFM tip, typically with a 10-100 nm radius of curvature, is attached to a compliant cantilever spring.
 This tip is brought into contact with nominally flat surface.
-At low applied loads, the tip can form a nanometer-scale single contact point (an “asperity”) with the sample surfaces, thus providing, in principle, a well-defined interface.
-In practice, careful measurement of the tip shape is needed since substantial variations in tip size and shape are common for commercial AFM cantilevers.
+At low applied loads, the tip can form a nanometer-scale single contact point with the sample surfaces, thus providing, in principle, a well-defined interface.
 The cantilever’s deflections are recorded using, most commonly, a reflected optical beam.
-These deflections are converted to forces by using Hooke’s Law.
 The normal and lateral forces can be measured with sub-nanoNewton precision, provided that appropriate calibration methods are used.
 The tip is rastered over the surface with sub-Ångstrom displacement precision in x, y, and z using piezoelectric scanning tubes.

 A brand new state-of-the-art AFM was installed in the fall of 2007 in the Flater Nanotribology research lab.
-This system is designed and manufactured by Veeco Instruments in Santa Barbara, CA. This AFM, as pictured below, is a MultiModeV NanoscopeV AFM.
+This system is designed and manufactured by Veeco Instruments in Santa Barbara, CA. This AFM is a MultiModeV NanoscopeV AFM.

 AFM tip deconvolution methods: "Pursuing improved atomic force microscope tip shape quantification methods at Luther College"